microsoft/vscode-github-triage-extension/README.md

 ## Usage

 Press Cmd+Shift+L to trigger the extension.
 This can be customized on your browser's extension configuration page under "Keyboard Shortcuts".
-(This was previously Cmd+Shift+L but changed due to conflict with Codepsaces)
+(This was previously Cmd+Shift+P but changed due to conflict with Codepsaces)

 Press enter in search to accept first result.
 Tab/ArrowKeys to move around in results.
 Enter/Space to accept results.
 Cmd with the action to multi-select.